What is the website for the Department of Licensing?

 Do you have any discounts?

-Yes, students may obtain either a buddy discount or a military discount when applicable.
+Yes, students may obtain either a buddy discount or a military discount of $30 off the drivers education course.

 How do you schedule behind the wheel instruction lessons?

-Behind the Wheel (BTW) driving lessons are scheduled concurrently with the classroom portion of the course.
-They are also scheduled on a first-come, first-served basis.
+Behind the Wheel (BTW) driving lessons, also called drives, are scheduled concurrently with the classroom portion of the course.
+Drives are scheduled on a first-come, first-served basis.
+They can be scheduled online or by contacting the office.

 Students must present a current instruction permit before each drive and will not be allowed to schedule a driving lesson with out proof of an instruction permit.

 Driving lessons will be scheduled with enough time between for students to practice what they learned at home.
-Students will not be allowed to schedule more than one drive a day and they can not scheldule all their required drives in one week.
+Students are allowed to schedule the max of one drive per day.
+It is highly recommended that drives are spaced a week or more apart.

 How old do you have to be to enroll in Drivers Education?